CENTEGIX Blog

 Impacts of a Safe School Environment

 It’s understandable why a school would implement a comprehensive school alert system when the benefits for student performance and teacher retention are clear and positive.
-However, maintaining a safe campus is more challenging in 2024 than before the COVID-19 pandemic lockdowns.
+However, maintaining a safe campus is more challenging in 2026 than before the COVID-19 pandemic lockdowns.

 Safety Is a Recruitment and Retention Issue

 Teachers are increasingly concerned with their safety, and they’re right to be, with 14% reporting physical violence from their students.
 That perception of danger led nearly 50% of respondents in the same survey to report wanting to quit or switch schools—from the inevitable behavioral issues teachers deal with to fear of the unlikely active shooter scenario.
-A school that makes its teachers feel safe retains more teachers, making it easier to maintain a safe school environment.
-Conversely, schools perceived to be unsafe have difficulty recruiting and retaining good teachers, which can lead to an exponentially worse perception of safety.
-CENTEGIX school alert system
+A school that makes its staff feel safe retains more teachers.
+Conversely, schools perceived as unsafe have difficulty recruiting and retaining high-quality teachers, which can lead to an even worse perception of safety.

 Students Learn Better in Safe Schools